Skip to content

 How is access controlled?

-Each user authenticates via OAuth or API key.
+Each user authenticates via OAuth.
 The server enforces per-project access so agents only see the projects their user is authorised to access.
 All tool calls are logged for audit purposes.

 What tools does the MCP server expose?

-The server exposes over 30 tools covering project context (summaries, repo state, scan history), API contract inspection (endpoint specs, mismatch details), database schema views, handoff ticket management (create, update, close tickets), and deployment status.
+The server exposes over 30 tools covering project context (summaries, rules, milestones), contract publishing and confirmation, handoff ticket management (create, update, close tickets), agent session coordination, and deployment status.
 A full reference is available in the documentation.

 Next step